 Beaver Builder comes with a number of built-in layout templates, which can be a shortcut to designing your pages.
-Use a layout template that's similar to the design you want, make tweaks to the layout, and add your own content, and you've got a great looking page in no time.
+Use a layout template that's similar to the design you want, change any settings you want or move elements around, add your own content, and you've got a great-looking page in no time.
 Or just try out various layout templates for inspiration or to learn how the layout was constructed.

 Landing page templates

 Landing page templates are layouts suitable for use as a landing page or home page.
 The following screenshot shows a few of the templates in the Layout pages group.

 Content page templates

-[Content page templates focus on specific types of content areas on a page or part of a page, such as portfolios, contact, FAQs, or a signup form.
+Content page templates focus on specific types of content areas on a page or part of a page, such as portfolios, contact, FAQs, or a webinar signup.
 The following screenshot shows a few of the templates in the Content pages group.